 To wrap up, include the testing information in the form fields.
 Then your emails go out.
 You can do this yourself or let MailChimp automate the email sending.
 Once you know how your recipients respond to your campaign, you can use the test result for your future email.

-The Benefits of A/B Testing Your Email Campaign
+The Benefits of A/B Testing Your Email Campaigns

 How hard does your small business currently work to obtain more customers?
 The money you’d spend on A/B testing is a fraction of your current budget, yet split-testing can be an assured method for increasing open and click-through rates.

 Another perk of A/B testing: It tells you what works so you can do it again.
-Sometimes, getting an email campaign right feels like there’s a bit of luck and magic involved.
+Sometimes, getting your email campaigns right feels like there’s a bit of luck and magic involved.

 Why Does Email A/B Testing Matter?

-Sending emails to your audience that go unopened or get deleted is a waste of your company’s time, effort, and manpower.
-Oh, and most of all, it’s a waste of money.
+However, if the emails sent to your audience consistently go unopened or are swiftly deleted, it not only signifies a waste of your company’s valuable time, effort, and manpower but, most significantly, a squandering of financial resources.

 Email A/B Testing Rules to Follow